 she, her, hers

 Amanda comes to Climate XChange from the Massachusetts State House, where she served as the Legislative and Communications Director and subsequently, as the Staff Director for the House Committee on Global Warming and Climate Change.
 While at the State House, Amanda focused on energy and environmental policy, including renewable energy adoption, transportation sector emissions, climate resiliency and toxics.
 She graduated from Colgate University in 2013 with a degree in Environmental Biology and Geography, researching climatology and ecosystem ecology in the Adirondacks and Costa Rica.
 Amanda also studied graphic design at MassArt, expanding her skillset beyond science and policy.
 In her role at CXC, Amanda oversees the organization’s content creation and brand identity – designing graphics and report layouts, managing the website, and editing insights and research.
-She also oversees operations and events for CXC and is a co-host on our podcast, Cooler Earth.
+She also oversees operations for CXC.

 he, him, his